Stephen S. Pappas, Jr., M.D., FACS

 Education and Training

-Upon completion of his training in 1995, Dr. Pappas joined his father, one of the first fellowship-trained retina specialists in the Washington, DC area, in private group practice in Bethesda.
-In 2001, Dr. Pappas founded the Center for Retinal Diseases and Surgery, LLC, where he continues the tradition of personalized, compassionate retinal care established by his father nearly 50 years ago.
+Upon completion of his training in 1995, Dr. Pappas, Jr. joined his father, one of the first fellowship-trained retina specialists in the Washington, DC area, in private group practice in Bethesda.
+In 2001, Dr. Pappas, Jr. founded the Center for Retinal Diseases and Surgery, LLC, where he continues the tradition of personalized, compassionate retinal care established by his father over 50 years ago.

 Leadership and Certification

-While very active in clinical practice, Dr. Pappas was elected and served two consecutive terms as Chairman of Ophthalmology Surgery at Suburban Hospital in Bethesda, MD, from 1997-2003, overseeing the dramatic growth of its state-of-the-art retinal surgery service.
+While very active in clinical practice, Dr. Pappas, Jr. was elected and served two consecutive terms as Chairman of Ophthalmology Surgery at Suburban Hospital in Bethesda, MD, from 1997-2003, overseeing the dramatic growth of its advanced vitreo-retinal surgery service.

 He was also elected President of the Washington, DC Metropolitan Ophthalmology Society in 2000 and served in that capacity for two years.
 Also that year he was elected as a Fellow of the American College of Surgeons (FACS).

-Dr. Pappas has been recognized nine years consecutively since 2004 as one of America’s Top Ophthalmologists by the Consumers’ Research Council of America and as one of Washington’s Top Doctors by Washingtonian Magazine in 2010 and 2012.
+Dr. Pappas, Jr. has been recognized on multiple occasions since 2004 as one of America’s Top Ophthalmologists by the Consumers’ Research Council of America and as one of Washington’s Top Doctors by Washingtonian Magazine in 2010 and 2012.

-Dr. Pappas is married with two children and resides in Montgomery County where he also serves as a trustee for two non-profit organizations.
-Recreationally, Dr. Pappas is an avid fan of his children’s sports and enjoys golf, skiing and holds a black belt in Tae Kwon Do.
+Dr. Pappas, Jr. is married with two children and resides in Montgomery County where he has also served as a trustee for two non-profit organizations.
+Recreationally, Dr. Pappas, Jr. is an avid sports fan, enjoys travel, golf, skiing and holds a black belt in Tae Kwon Do.